-AP POLYCET 2017: Results to be declared at polycetap.nic.in, know how to download
+AP POLYCET 2017: Results declared at polycetap.nic.in, know how to download

-AP POLYCET results 2017: The Andhra Pradesh Board of Technical Education and Training is likely to declare the results for Polytechnic Common Entrance Test (POLYCET) 2017 soon.
+AP POLYCET results 2017: The Andhra Pradesh Board of Technical Education and Training has released the results for Polytechnic Common Entrance Test (POLYCET) 2017 at 5 pm on May 8.
 Candidates who had appeared for the paper and have been waiting from the results can check the same form the official website.

-According to the Board, the results will be declared on Wednesday, May 10, 2017.
-However, reports claim that the results will be declared today at 5 pm.
-Candidates can check on this page to be notified about the results.
+According to the Board, the results were to be declared on Wednesday, May 10, 2017.
+However, the results were released early.

-The exam was conducted from April 28, 2017 to select students for diploma courses in Engineering, Non Engineering and Technology offered at Polytechnics in the state for the academic year of 2017-18.
+The exam was conducted on April 28, 2017 to select students for diploma courses in Engineering, Non Engineering and Technology offered at Polytechnics in the state for the academic year of 2017-18.
 To be eligible, candidates were required to have passed 10 + 2 examinations from any recognised institution.

 Read | TS POLYCET 2017: Results declared on May 6 at polycetts.nic.in